Microsoft Skype for Business FAQ

-On the Status options window you can change the number of minutes that elapse before your presence status changes to Inactive and Away , if you don’t want to use the default settings.
+On the Status options window, you can change the number of minutes that elapse before your presence status changes to Inactive and Away.
 You can also have Skype for Business automatically detect when you are sharing information from this computer.
-Skype for Business will set your status as Presenting and block others from sending messages to you during that time.
+Skype for Business sets your status as Presenting, and blocks others from sending messages to you during that time.

-Select the checkboxes labeled S how me as Do Not Disturb when I present my desktop and Show me as Do Not Disturb when my monitor is duplicated to let others know not to interrrupt you when you are giving a presentation or otherwise collaborating online from your Skype for Business-enabled computer.
+Select the check boxes labeled Show me as Do Not Disturb when I present my desktop and Show me as Do Not Disturb when my monitor is duplicated to let others know not to interrupt you when you are giving a presentation or otherwise collaborating online from your Skype for Business-enabled computer.

 Why can’t I set my presence status to “Appear Away”?

 Your organization may have turned off the Appear Away status option, on the grounds that it can interfere with the reliability of the presence indicator.
 If a lot of people use this status constantly, presence in general won’t mean much.
 Keep in mind that you can also use privacy relationships to avoid interruptions.
 For example, if you don’t want to be disturbed by most people, you can set your status as Do Not Disturb and then grant certain people permission to interrupt you by adding them to your work group.

 How do I get rid of the Out of Office note in Skype for Business?

 If your Skype for Business account is synced via Microsoft Exchange to your Outlook calendar, an out-of-office message appears in Skype for Business after you turn on the Out of Office reply in Microsoft Outlook.
 To get rid of the out-of-office message display in Skype for Business, you need to turn off the Out of Office reply in Outlook by using the following actions:

 - Click the File tab in Outlook, and then click the Turn off button in the Automatic Replies panel.